 ~ BISIA ~

 The Polish Home Army had been forcibly disbanded in November 1944 as the Soviet Red Army swept west pushing the Germans back toward ultimate defeat.
-Now under Soviet control Bisia’s unit had been re-assigned to the newly created Berling Division, commanded by the Polish General Zygmund Berling.
-After two months of tank training near Lublin, she had a short period to report south to the front for assignment.
+Now under Soviet control, Bisia’s unit had been re-assigned to the newly created Berling Division, commanded by the Polish General Zygmund Berling.
+After two months of tank training near Lublin, she had been given a short period to report south to the front for assignment.

 As the sky slid from a brutish gray to an encompanssing black, Bisia pulled her coat in tighter, then began walking back to the city through the wind-blown snow with her head down, beyond weary, arriving a little past 6 p.m.